virajjoshi12/Exploring_eBay_Car_Sale_Data/README.md

 - `lastSeenOnLine`: When the crawler saw this ad last online.

 The aim of this project is to clean the data and analyse the included used car listings.
-We shall now import the libraries we need and read the dataset into pandas.